edelgrace/blog/content/post/2014-05-25-on-approaching-this-blog.md

 I remember reading interviews with the drummer, Yoshiki, about the grief he felt and still felt years after.
 I don't remember the site anymore, but there are a few (barely accurate) quotes that I remember from it.

 > I couldn't imagine myself in my thirties.
 When I was younger, my father committed suicide.
 He was 33.
 I could never imagine myself older than my father.
-It just so happened that hide was the same age&#8230; 33.
+It just so happened that hide was the same age...
+33.

 For some reason, that really cut deep.
 A small, simple, and hopefully innocent coincidence that could really tear a person apart.
 Gosh, and then Yoshiki goes to say things that just hurt for some reason.